Just for this

 I can only hope that in time and with much awareness,

-generated by people who are working to get the word out on autism,
+generated by people who are working to get the word out

-only with this publicity, will we gain tolerance and love for our children,
+only with this publicity, will we gain tolerance and love

 who will surely grow up.
 That is the one certainty, they